ToyotaResearchInstitute/UnsupervisedGaze/README.md

 # Unsupervised Multi-View Gaze Representation Learning

-This is the official project page of our CVPR Gaze 2022 workshop paper.
+This is the official project page of our CVPR Gaze 2022 workshop paper, winner of the best poster competition.

 ### Abstract